We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Additional Features

 There are some additional features and accessories that users might want to consider.
-The most helpful include hooks and claws that can grab items blocking plumbing pipes.
+The most helpful ones include hooks and claws that can grab items blocking plumbing pipes.
 Other features include an LED light that makes it easier to see in dark spaces and a bag that helps with transportation and storage.

 Also, some folks might want to look for borescopes that can record their entire inspection on memory cards.
 Others might appreciate mirrors that connect to the end of the camera, allowing the user to see around corners, or magnets that can collect small metal items like keys or fasteners that are unreachable by hand.